pyampact/pyAMPACT/README.md

 The primary goal of this project is to use score-audio alignment to extract performance data.
 The project is also useful for more generalized linking of audio- and score-based representations with annotations.

-This code repository translates some of the existing tools from Matlab to Python, primarily using the [pandas](https://pandas.pydata.org) and [music21](https://web.mit.edu/music21/) libraries.
+This code repository translates some of the existing tools from Matlab to Python, primarily using [librosa](https://librosa.org/) and [music21](https://web.mit.edu/music21/) libraries.

 # PIP package
 pyAMPACT is available as a [pip package](https://pypi.org/project/pyampact/)